-An outdoor kitchen will always look smaller than its indoor equivalent, so think about sizing up worksurfaces and seating areas to suit the exterior context.
+An outdoor kitchen will always look smaller than its indoor equivalent, so think about sizing up work surfaces and seating areas to suit the exterior context.
 When it comes to storage, though, bear in mind that you’ll need less than you do in the kitchen inside your home.

 How can I cook in an outdoor kitchen?

-A barbecue could take centre stage in an outdoor kitchen, but you may want to go for a pizza oven as well, which can also allow you to roast meat and even bake bread.
+A barbecue could take center stage in an outdoor kitchen, but you may want to go for a pizza oven as well, which can also allow you to roast meat and even bake bread.
 As an alternative, a kamodo is a popular option because it can grill, smoke and oven cook, and can save you doubling up on outdoor appliances.
 The egg shape can also make an attractive feature.

-Decide whether you’d like burners as part of your kitchen layout so that you can both boil and heat.
+Decide whether you’d like separate burners as part of your kitchen layout so that you can both boil and heat.
 A teppanyaki can also be a useful feature if you like this style of cooking inside.

 Structure and features of an outdoor kitchen